 PocoLoco Microbrewery is a new (opened mid 2016) Italian restaurant that brews its own beer.
 It is located in Snow City, near the Science Centre.
 Read our review here.

 In addition to the food, Westgate mall is also a place which has many facilities for children.
+There is a carousel and even a mini train that moves around the mall.
 Here are some random pictures of the mall.

 Happy eating at Jurong East, Singapore!